oemof/tespy/docs/modules/networks.rst

 To help you with debugging, you can use a couple of methods to inspect the mathematical problem.
 To do this, you have to start the simulation with :code:`init_only=True`.
+This can also be applied in case the number of parameters passed to your problem is incorrect and you might be unsure why.
 Then you can use the following methods to obtain information on your problem:

 .. code-block:: python